Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 The process for getting motorcycle rental insurance goes like this:

-- Choose a deductible, which could be anywhere from $2,000 to $5,000 — though some plans offer zero deductible coverage.
-If you get into an accident with the rental, you’ll need to pay this deductible first before the liability or add-on coverage kicks in.
+- Choose your deductible, which could range from $2,000–$5,000 — though some plans offer zero-deductible coverage for a higher price.
+If you get in an accident, you pay this amount before your insurance coverage kicks in.

 Jack and Linda are touring the coast this summer on rental bikes.
 However, they discover that their current motorcycle insurance won’t cover them while riding the rentals.
 They decide to buy the insurance from the rental company for convenience.